A Tax Agent is an individual, company, or partnership registered with the IRD to file tax returns on behalf of New Zealand taxpayers.

 However, in some special circumstances, we may be able to claim tax credits for up to 8 years.

-If you think you may be eligible for refunds from previous years, feel free to reach out and we can help you review your situation!
+If you think you may be eligible for refunds from previous years, feel free to apply and we can help you review your situation!

 If you’re receiving Working for Families payments, My Refund may advise that your partner needs to file their tax return as part of your tax refund process.